 Sweet and chocolate tubs, clean them & pop in your green bin (if in LCC area)

-Toothpaste tubes & brushes (empty & flat) drop in to Douglas Yeadons (Boston Spa) or Pheonix hair salon (opposite), Bramham School lobby (9.15 – 14.45) & Scholes Primary School.
+Toothpaste tubes & brushes (empty & flat) drop in to Douglas Yeadons (Boston Spa), Bramham School lobby (9.15 – 14.45) & Scholes Primary School.

 Water filters (Brita), Douglas Yeadons (Boston Spa).